sammous/spacy-lefff/README.md

 [spacy v2.0](https://spacy.io/usage/v2) extension and pipeline component for adding a French lemmatizer based on Lefff.

+## Description

+This package allows to bring Lefff lemmatization and part-of-speech tagging to a spaCy custom pipeline.
+When POS tagging and Lemmatizaion are combined inside a pipeline, it improves your text preprocessing for French compared to the built-in spaCy French processing.

 ## Installation

 `spacy-lefff` requires `spacy` <= v2.0.9.